Aswins10/Comparative-Analysis-of-VADER-and-Roberta-Models/README.md

-Great!
-Based on your document, here's a **professional and comprehensive README.md** for your GitHub project:

----

 # Sentiment Analysis of Amazon Fine Food Reviews Using VADER and RoBERTa

 This project is a comparative study of two sentiment analysis techniques — **VADER**, a rule-based model, and **RoBERTa**, a deep learning-based NLP model — applied to the **Amazon Fine Food Reviews** dataset.
 The goal is to evaluate the effectiveness of these models in understanding and classifying customer sentiments from real-world product reviews.